Kellyxinyuwu/tiny-rag-warmup/README.md

 # Tiny RAG Warm-up

-PDF extraction and text chunking—the ingestion/splitting muscle for RAG.
-This is the feed for embeddings next week.
+**Status: Complete** — This week's ingestion/chunking phase is done.
+Ready for embeddings next week.

-## What it does
+## What this project did

+This project builds the **ingestion and splitting** muscle for RAG (Retrieval Augmented Generation):

+1. **Extract text** from a PDF — reads all pages and joins them into one string
+2. **Chunk the text** — splits it into fixed-size pieces (default 1000 chars) for embedding later

+These chunks are the feed for embeddings when you add the full RAG pipeline (vector DB, retrieval, LLM).

+### Functions

 - **`extract_text_from_pdf(path)`** — Reads a PDF and returns all page text as one string
 - **`simple_chunk(text, max_chars=1000)`** — Splits text into fixed-size chunks (no overlap)